All Episodes

 He is going down.

-The only issue now is whether or not the Sally Yates and others who came up with this idiotic criminal theory that Michael Flynn violated the Logan Act in order to do spying and criminal investigation, whether or not Huber will push the envelope so far as to say that those decisions made by senior DLJ people were so politically corrupt that they are criminal.
+What about the only issue now is whether or not Sally Yates and others who came up with this idiotic criminal theory that Michael Flynn violated the Logan Act in order to do spying and criminal investigation,

-The bottom line for me is it was all criminal, and it it it's so obvious right now to a seasoned investigator that there was a plot to frame Trump if Hillary lost the election, that I am predicting right now.
+And it's so obvious right now to a seasoned investigator that there was a plot to frame Trump if Hillary lost the election that I am predicting right now.

-Huber will indict a number of former FBI, D.O.J.
-CIA people, and it will happen this year.
+Huber will indict a number of former FBI, DOJ, CIA people, and it will happen this year.

 That's a bold prediction.